The Harriet on Riley Park

 - May include overarching design requirements

-The Development Permit focuses on the detailed design, safety, and regulatory compliance for specific projects within the established zoning framework including:
+Development Permits focus on the detailed design, safety, and regulatory compliance for specific projects within the established zoning framework including:

 - Detailed site plan review and approval